 Each focus area contains goals detailing the Commission's planned impact and multiple strategies that specify how the Commission will progress toward its goals.
-These goals and strategies provide a framework for the Commission to advance towards its vision, fulfill its mandate, and operationalize its guiding principles.
+These goals and strategies provide a framework for the Commission to advance towards its vision, fulfill its mandate, ensure educator excellence, and operationalize its guiding principles.